 By Dany Ortiz, on 14 December 2020

-Optimizing your site for SEO is a complex task that requires a definite commitment.
-With consistency over time, however, you’ll reap what you’ve sown by following some SEO best practices.
-And while most people think about keywords in plain text, images are not to be overlooked in the SEO conversation.
-Images make content more attractive, engaging and are yet another opportunity for SEO juice.
+Optimizing your site for SEO is a complex task that requires continual updating.
+However, by consistently following some SEO best practices, you'll see results.
+While most people think about keywords in plain text, images are not to be overlooked when it comes to SEO.
+Images make content more attractive and engaging and are yet another opportunity for SEO.

 Before jumping into our tips for optimizing images and GIFs for SEO, let’s briefly discuss how search engines function (specifically Google) and how content is ranked.
 There are 3 steps to the way Google processes new content, including images and GIFs: crawling, indexing and ranking.